franzliszt2/trackpadguard/README.md

 ## Manifesto

 Software that claims authority over your computer is not your boss.
-A productivity app that disables your gestures, kills your terminal, and walls you into a single screen is making a bet: that if it bricks enough of your environment, compliance follows.
-This project is the counter-bet — that a user who understands their own system can preserve function without dismantling intent.
-We don't break the lock.
-We build a room the lock doesn't know about.
+A user who understands their own system can preserve function without dismantling intent.

 ---

 ## Context

-A productivity-boosting application under development exhibited the following behavior on macOS:
+Workaround to programs that do the following:

-- Restricted the user to a single application window, preventing switching to other apps or desktops
+- Restrict the user to a single application window, preventing switching to other apps or desktops
-- Disabled trackpad gestures (three-finger app switching, four-finger Mission Control)
+- Disable trackpad gestures (three-finger app switching, four-finger Mission Control)
-- Opened Terminal and System Settings on launch, then immediately terminated both — cutting off in-session interference
+- Open Terminal and System Settings on launch, then immediately terminated both — cutting off in-session interference
-- Maintained these restrictions for the duration of the session
+- Maintain these restrictions for the duration of the session

-The goal was not to disable the software or subvert its purpose.
-The goal was to preserve ambient system function — specifically trackpad gestures — and establish a clean parallel workspace outside the software's jurisdiction, without modifying the application itself.
+The goal is not to disable the software or subvert its purpose.
+The goal is to preserve ambient system function — specifically trackpad gestures — and establish a clean parallel workspace outside the software's jurisdiction, without modifying the application itself.

 ---